 So, a dragon says the opposite of God.
 This lie is followed by a pronouncement that this tree holds a benefit to be desired.
-What the tree really offers is independence from God.
-With the knowledge of good and evil, you would be able to make your own choices.
+But what the tree really offers is independence from God.
+With the knowledge of good and evil, you can make your own choices.
 You would not need God to advise you.
 It says that their eyes were opened.
 To what?
 They knew they were naked.
-And they did not like the feeling at all.
+And they did not like that feeling at all.

 A few minutes ago, they were okay with being naked but now they feel uncomfortably aware that they are not connected to anything.
 Before they felt little of their separate individuality.
 Now their life ends at their skin.
 And their skin does not seem to be enough to protect them.
 They need a covering.
 They feel different about their environment.
 And about each other.
-The tree held a nasty surprize.
+Eating that fruit held a nasty surprise.
 And an animal tricked them.
 That is the first separateness: From nature.
 The second is separateness from each other.
 No more flesh of my flesh, bone of my bone.
 The third separation is realized when the Lord calls out to them.
 They run and hide.

 Did you know “it’s all your fault!”?
 Everything that is bad is your fault.
 You think it’s God’s fault?
 Nope.
 It’s your fault.
 And I mean everything bad and anything bad in particular.
 Why is it my fault?
 Because your greatest granddad and grandma went the wrong way.
 “I wasn’t there!”
 Yes, you were.
 You were him.
 You were her.
 You are Adam.
 You are Eve.
 You made that choice.
 You did it.
 “No. No. No. I had nothing to do with it!”